Linuxander/ntfy_aws_deployment_iac/README.md

 # Process Overview

-To get this up and running you will need to follow the directions below which consists of:
+To get this up and running, you will need to follow the directions below which consists of:

 1. Complete the prerequisites
 1. Run `terraform init`